delvtech/hyperdrive-rs/bindings/hyperdrivepy/README.md

 # hyperdrivepy

-Hyperdrivepy is the Python to rust bindings of [hyperdrive-bindings](https://github.com/delvtech/hyperdrive-bindings).
+Hyperdrivepy is the Python bindings for the Rust [hyperdrive](https://github.com/delvtech/hyperdrive) implementation.

 ## Disclaimer